jimburton/CI505/CABAL.md

-This will download the latest list of packages from the "Hackage" repository (which is where haskell developers upload libraries and other software for distribution) and install the latest version of the `cabal` executable.
-The default location for `cabal` packages is `~/.cabal/bin`, where `~` is your home directory, e.g. `/home/ab123`.
-So to run programs installed by `cabal` (such as the new version of `cabal` you just installed), you need to add this location to your `PATH` variable.
+This will download the latest list of packages from the "Hackage" repository (which is where haskell developers upload libraries and other software for distribution) and install the latest version of `cabal`.
+The default location for packages is `~/.cabal/bin`, where `~` is your home directory, e.g. `/home/ab123`.
+So to run programs installed by `cabal` (such as the new version of it you just installed), you need to add this location to your `PATH` variable.
 This is a Linux environment variable containing a list of locations in the file system that Bash will look in when you type a command in to a